 2 But your mind has been on the things of the earth more than on the things of me, your Maker, and the ministry whereunto you have been called; and you have not given heed unto my Spirit, and to those who were set over you, but have been persuaded by those whom I have not commanded.

 3 Wherefore, you are left to inquire for yourself at my hand, and ponder upon the things which you have received.
 D&C 30:1-3

 Each of us who are like David Whitmer, are left to ponder upon the things we do that divide us from God and thereby reduces the blessings the Lord intends for us.

 The Book of Mormon prophet Jacob plead with church members afflicted with double mindedness teaching them the solution, the remedy for double mindedness:

 5 Wherefore, my beloved brethren, I beseech of you in words of soberness that ye would repent, and come with full purpose of heart, and cleave unto God as he cleaveth unto you.
 Jacob 6:5

 Repent and come unto Christ with full purpose of heart!
 Therein lies the solution.

-As we enter the holiday season, I hope each of us will draw nearer to the Lord by dedicating our hearts with full purpose to doing those things we should be doing, and moving away from those things that draw us towards the things of this world.
+I hope each of us will draw nearer to the Lord by dedicating our hearts with full purpose to doing those things we should be doing, and moving away from those things that draw us towards the things of this world.